ambigram1984/next-9-template/README.md

 ## Analyze Bundle

 After running `npm run analyze`, two static files should be generated (one for server and one for browser).

+## Icons

+This project uses the webpack plugin (SVGR)[https://github.com/smooth-code/svgr/tree/master/packages/webpack] to convert svgs to React components.
+Just add SVGs to `static/svgs/`.
+It's recommended to wrap these instead of importing them directly to decouple the rest of the prjoect from svgr.

 # Hacks 😭